GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 ### Kong

-* You can configure kong by using kong.conf file.
+* You can configure Kong by using the kong.conf file.

     ```
      /etc/kong/kong.conf
     ```

-* Kong service
+* the Kong service

     ```
      # service kong [restart|stop|restart|status]